Multilateral system (MiFID definitions)

 'multilateral system' means any system or facility in which multiple third-party buying and selling trading interests in financial instruments are able to interact in the system

 Article 1(7) of MiFID II requires all multilateral systems in financial instruments to operate as:

 - a regulated markets,

-It means, the definition of the 'multilateral system' under MiFID II is common to any trading venue, a new type - OTF - including.
+It means, the definition of the 'multilateral system' under MiFID II is common to any trading venue, a new type - an OTF - including.

-MiFID I provides for two types of trading venues only, regulated markets and MTFs, definitions thereof being very similar as sharing a number of features (in essence, both regulated markets and MTFs are systems which operate in accordance with non‑discretionary rules that bring together multiple buying and selling interests in a way that results in contracts).
+MiFID I provided for two types of trading venues only, regulated markets and MTFs, definitions thereof being very similar as sharing a number of features (in essence, both regulated markets and MTFs are systems which operate in accordance with non‑discretionary rules that bring together multiple buying and selling interests in a way that results in contracts).

 Constituent elements of the definition of 'multilateral systems' - the requirement for trading interests to interact in the system

 FCA in the above Consultation Paper of December 2015 (p.
 48, 49) also argues, the MiFID II definition of the 'multilateral system' does not require the conclusion of contracts under the system's rules but only that trading interest is able to interact in the system.